 Methane has a direct influence on climate change as well as an indirect effect on human health, plant yield, and productivity due to its role as an important precursor to ground-level ozone formation.
-CH4 monitoring is an efficient way to detect the buildup of CH4 levels and take necessary actions.
-This article covers information on methane gas, its sources in the ambient air, permissible levels, health and environmental impact, possible corrective measures, need for methane monitors as well as different methods of CH4 monitoring.
+Therefore, CH4 monitoring is an efficient way to detect the buildup of CH4 levels and take necessary actions.
+This article covers information on methane gas, its sources in the ambient air, permissible levels, health and environmental impact, possible corrective measures, the need for methane monitors as well as different methods of CH4 monitoring.

 What is CH4?